Toast7529/Aircon-TS/README.md

 }
 ```

-`Player` walks its extractor list, uses the first one whose `validate()` accepts the query, and
+`Player` goes through its extractor list, takes the first one whose `validate()` returns true, and
-plays whatever `Song` objects come back.
-Adding a new source means writing one class and adding it
+plays the `Song` objects it gets back.
+To add a source, write the class and add it to the list in
-to the list in `index.ts` — the player itself never changes.
+`index.ts`.

 ```ts
 client.player = new Player(client, {